ljm625/syntaxnet-rest-api/README.md

 The server uses Flask-restful / uwsgi and nginx, so it should be okay for multi query at the same time ( To be tested)

+**Please switch to dragnn branch if you have performance consideration, also it's newer :D**

 ### Usage
 docker run -p 9000:9000 -d ljm625/syntaxnet-rest-api